-- for the banking sector-clause 3.1 of Schedule 3; - for the energy sector-clause 3.1 of Schedule 4. - (2A) If the data holder discloses any requested voluntary product data to the requester, it must do so: - (a) through its product data request service; and - (b) in accordance with the data standards.
+- for the banking and non-bank lenders sectors-banking sector-clause 3.1 of Schedule 3; - for the energy sector-clause 3.1 of Schedule 4. - (2A) If the data holder discloses any requested voluntary product data to the requester, it must do so: - (a) through its product data request service; and - (b) in accordance with the data standards.

-- (3) The data holder must, subject to subrule (4) and rule 2.5: - (a) disclose the requested required product data to the requester: - (i) through its product data request service; and - (ii) in accordance with the data standards; and - (b) include in the disclosed data any required product data that is: - (i) the subject of the product data request; and - (ii) contained: - (A) on the data holder's website; or - (B) in a disclosure document that relates to the product. - Note 1: See rule 1.7 for the meaning of "required product data".
-See also: - for the banking sector-clause 3.1 of Schedule 3; - for the energy sector-clause 3.1 of Schedule 4. - Note 2: This subrule is a civil penalty provision (see rule 9.8). - Note 3: A fee cannot be charged for the disclosure of required product data: see section 56BU of the Act.
+- (3) The data holder must, subject to subrule (4) and rule 2.5: - (a) disclose the requested required product data to the requester: - (i) through its product data request service; and - (ii) in accordance with the data standards; and - (b) include in the disclosed data any required product data that is: - (i) the subject of the product data request; and - (ii) contained: - (A) on the data holder's website; or - (B) in a disclosure document that relates to the product.

+Note 1: See rule 1.7 for the meaning of "required product data".
+See also:

+- for the banking and non-bank lenders sectors-banking sector-clause 3.1 of Schedule 3; - for the energy sector-clause 3.1 of Schedule 4.

+- Note 2: This subrule is a civil penalty provision (see rule 9.8). - Note 3: A fee cannot be charged for the disclosure of required product data: see section 56BU of the Act the first data holder is not required to disclose the requested required product data under subrule (3).